Tresjs/tres/docs/guide/staging/ocean.md

 ### SKY

-The `<Ocean />` work pair to pair with the [Sky](https://cientos.tresjs.org/guide/staging/sky.html) component, detecting the position of the sun and reflecting on the water.
+The `<Ocean />` work hand to hand with the [Sky](https://cientos.tresjs.org/guide/staging/sky.html) component, detecting the position of the sun and reflecting on the water.
-(`<Sky />` component is not required for making this component work)
+(<Sky /> is not required for making this component work.).

 ### Fog

-The `<Ocean />` component also react when there's [Fog](https://threejs.org/docs/index.html?q=fog#api/en/scenes/Fog) or [FogExp2](https://threejs.org/docs/index.html?q=fog#api/en/scenes/FogExp2) on your scene.
+The `<Ocean />` component also reacts when there's [Fog](https://threejs.org/docs/index.html?q=fog#api/en/scenes/Fog) or [FogExp2](https://threejs.org/docs/index.html?q=fog#api/en/scenes/FogExp2) in your scene.

 ## Custom Geometry

-You can usw a custom geometry by simple adding as a slot
+You can use custom geometry by adding it as a child.

 ```
     <Suspense>